-I preferred to send google surveys because it collected the data passively.
-It stored it for when I needed.
+I preferred to send google surveys because they collected the data passively.
+It stored it for when I needed it.
 All I had to remember was who to send it to and how often.

 Teachers in general Ed classes liked that it was quick and simple, so they were more likely to complete it.